Shishir269646/celebration-landing-page/README.md

 ## Screenshots

 I am an AI and cannot directly generate or display screenshots.
-You provided a local path: `C:\MERN Project\celebration-landing-page\screenshort.png`.
+You provided a local path: `.\screenshort.png`.

 To include this screenshot (or others) in the README: